imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 started doing this collectively as a team as part of our retrospectives - I would encourage everyone to do this.

+* the language and the medium
+* creates hostile discussions (PRs, etc..)

 ### On Mansplaining
 (It is very telling to me that the standard introduction to any mansplanation, _well, actually...._,